Volksgenosse

 In the early years of the Nazi regime, Slavs were also considered to be of "related blood" to Germans.
-This position later changed with the so-called Polish decrees of 8 March 1940 and made explicit in the secret order of the Reichsführer-SS Heinrich Himmler on 23 March 1942, who noted the "clear demarcation of the non-Germanic peoples, especially from the Slavs and Fremdarbeiter (foreign workers), who for racial reasons are members of non-Germanic peoples to be regarded as capable of Germanisation."
+This position later changed with the so-called Polish decrees of 8 March 1940, and it was made explicit in the secret order of the Reichsführer-SS Heinrich Himmler on 23 March 1942, who noted the "clear demarcation of the non-Germanic peoples, especially from the Slavs and Fremdarbeiter (foreign workers), who for racial reasons are members of non-Germanic peoples to be regarded as capable of Germanisation."
 There was no binding definition of Volksgenosse in this regard.
 Although ideas of belonging to the German people traditionally relied on ethnic, cultural and denominational similarities, a special position was granted to other "Germanic peoples", such as Scandinavians, Dutch and Flemish people.
 They were regarded as belonging to the same racial family with the long-term aim being that these people be "transferred spiritually to the imperial unity and biologically into a common blood body with the German people".

 The earlier German citizenship law of 1913 used jus sanguinis (right of blood) to determine the inheritance of citizenship.
-It did not explicitly incorporate the racial notions found within the Nuremberg Laws established by the Nazis in 1935, though the Reich and Citizenship Act (RuStAG) was not formally changed as non-Volksgenosse are stripped of citizenship and given the diminished status of subjects of the state.
+It did not explicitly incorporate the racial notions found within the Nuremberg Laws established by the Nazis in 1935, but the Nazis did not need to formally change the Reich and Citizenship Act (RuStAG) because non-Volksgenosse were stripped of citizenship and given the diminished status of subjects of the state.